| John and Gerry's Orchids of Britain and Europe |

 was up until recently thought to have a wide range through the

-Mediterranean but recent research has now concluded that it had been
+Mediterranean but research in 2010 concluded that it had been

 that the type was established in Aude, it's presently unclear how this

 range.
-For the time being however we will assume it is still a valid species
+For the time being however we will assume it is still valid

 |